-CEO and Trust Board - including but not limited to:
+CEO and Trust Board - including but not limited to;

-- Recognising the importance of school attendance and promoting it across the school's ethos and policies. - Ensuring school leaders fulfil expectations and statutory duties. - Regularly reviewing attendance data, discussing, and challenging trends, and helping school leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Sharing effective practice on attendance management and improvement across schools. - Challenge and accountability regarding attendance across the trust. - Having an understanding of the attendance trends across the trust and the actions in place to improve/sustain high attendance including for vulnerable groups. - Having an understanding of trust attendance performance in comparison to national averages and progress towards targets - Receiving regular reports on attendance
+- Recognising the importance of a school attendance culture and promoting it across the school's ethos and policies. - Ensuring school leaders fulfil expectations and statutory duties to ensure consistency in attendance systems and processes. - Ensure its schools work to build strong relationships and work jointly with families, listening to and understanding barriers to attendance and working in partnership with families to remove them. - Regularly reviewing attendance data, discussing, and challenging trends, and helping school leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Sharing effective practice on attendance management and improvement across schools. - Providing support, challenge and accountability regarding attendance across the trust. - Having an understanding of the attendance trends across the trust and the actions in place to improve/sustain high attendance including for vulnerable groups. - Having an understanding of trust attendance performance in comparison to national averages and progress towards targets - Receiving regular reports on attendance